 The theme for this year is #BalanceforBetter.
 While we understand this is to encourage a world which is gender-balanced, something we are 100% behind, we thought we’d approach the theme from a slightly different angle.
 So, we’re going to talk about all the lovely women who work here, and the ways in which they balance working at The Painting Pottery Cafe with life outside of work.
 A balanced life, emotionally, physically, and socially is enhanced through the creative process.
 This balance enables a more confident empowered engagement with the world we live in.
 A work in progress!

 Fern is a super talented illustrator both in and out of the cafe.
-Her style is wonderfully distinctive, and can instantly be recognised on all of our marketing, as well as some great pieces such as her Frida bowl and giant biscuit barrel, both of which can be found if you scroll to the bottom of our shop.
+Her style is wonderfully distinctive, and can instantly be recognised on all of our marketing, as well as some great pieces such as her Frida bowl and giant biscuit barrel, both of which can be found on our gifts page.
 If you want to check out more of her work, we recommend her Instagram!

 Got any questions about throwing, pinching, slab building, glazing, or firing?
 Look no further than our resident Queen of Clay, Holly!
 Outside of work, Holly is developing her skills even more as she undertakes an MA in Craft.
 The winner of the Potclays Graduate Award 2017, she also was part of Fresh at the British Ceramics Bieannual 2017, and you can see her gorgeous pottery on her Instagram!
 As our resident foodie, Holly is the best person to ask about local eateries.

 Katie is a fantastic illustrator, who has nearly finished her MA in Children’s Book Illustration.
 She loves painting woodland animals with adorable jumpers or hats on, and has a healthy obsession with dogs - if you need a paw print done, she’s your gal!
 Make sure to have a peek at her Instagram for some truly adorable creatures!
-Katie is our resident yoga queen, and is just training to run a 10k this summer.
+Katie is our resident yoga queen, and has just run her first 10k.

 Jules is undertaking an MA in Classics, with a focus on ancient crafting.
 She is fascinated by the pottery techniques we still use, which were perfected by potters thousands of years ago.
 When she’s not nosing around museums looking at ancient pots, you’ll find her on the beach with a book, come cloud or shine.